-Python for Scientists In reaction to several colleagues asking about Python , I thought a webpage would be more useful than giving an exhaustive rundown on Python verbally.
+Python for Scientists.
+In reaction to several colleagues asking about Python , I thought a webpage would be more useful than giving an exhaustive rundown on Python verbally.
 Python is a script based language that allows programmers/scientists to get their algorithms and functions working in little or no time.
 A large number of modules and wrappers are being built for Python, like RPy and Scipy , to allow advanced tools and faster processing speeds to be implemented.
 Plotting modules and programs are also in wide use among Python users.
 The wide array of tools that can be used for plotting provides great flexibility.
 To help users at all levels of Python familiarity, a list of handy links is given below in sections.
 Getting to Know Python If you're not too familiar with Python, the links below will help you learn the Python language.
 How to Think Like a Computer Scientist Detailed tutorial on Python.